A new direction in the assessment of adherence to treatment is an emphasis on geriatric syndromes

 Cardiovascular therapy and prevention, 2017; 16 (3)

-Target.
-To study the factors that determine the commitment of optimal therapy of elderly patients with chronic heart failure (COM) observed on an outpatient basis.
+Objective: To study the factors determining adherence to optimal therapy in elderly patients with chronic heart failure (CHF) observed in an outpatient setting.

 Material and methods.
-In an open, comparative simultaneous, incomplete study, 80 patients with heart failure at the age of ≥60 years were included.
-The comparison group consisted of 40 patients (18 men and 22 women) with diseases of the cardiovascular system without heart failure.
-Patients were evaluated by the Comorbidity index, laboratory and echocardiographic parameters, a 6-minute walk test, cognitive status, adherence to treatment, and a two-photon X-ray absorption was carried out.
-The criteria of senile asthenia was considered the presence of 3 signs according to the Frail scale (Fatigue, Resistance, Ambulation, Illnesses, Loss of Weight).
+This open, comparative, cross-sectional, non-randomized study included 80 patients with CHF aged ≥60 years.
+The comparison group consisted of 40 patients (18 men and 22 women) with cardiovascular diseases without CHF.
+The patients were assessed for comorbidity index, laboratory and echocardiographic parameters, 6-minute walk test, cognitive status, treatment adherence, and dual-photon X-ray absorptiometry.
+The criteria for frailty were the presence of 3 signs according to the FRAIL scale (Fatigue, Resistance, Ambulation, Illnesses, Weight Loss).

-Key words: commitment to treatment, elderly age, heart failure, senile asthenia, osteoporosis.
+Key words: treatment adherence, old age, heart failure, frailty, osteoporosis.

 THE INFORMATION IS INTENDED FOR HEALTHCARE AND PHARMACEUTICAL PROFESSIONALS.
 THIS INFORMATION IS NOT INTENDED AS A SUBSTITUTE FOR MEDICAL ADVICE.